Guides

 • Social Media: Great mockups give you endless content for Instagram, TikTok, and Pinterest.

-And let’s be honest, trying to manually warp and shade your designs in Photoshop using displacement maps takes way too long when you’re trying to launch 50 products a day.
+Manually warping and shading designs in Photoshop with displacement maps takes way too long when you’re trying to launch 50 products a day.

 AI-Based vs. Template-Based Generators

-When you’re shopping around for a mockup creator, you’ll generally run into two flavors: AI-based and template-based.
+Mockup creators generally fall into two flavors: AI-based and template-based.

 Template-Based Creators